22 ARC: A Review Of Hornady’s Hot New Rifle Cartridge

 And remember: that’s with a 22 ARC from an AR-15 with an 18″ long barrel vs a 22-250 in a bolt-action rifle with a 24″ long barrel.

-Not only is the 22 ARC is delivering that sort of performance using a barrel that’s 6″ shorter. but it does so using around 30gr of powder to operate at a max pressure of 52,000psi compared to using around 38gr of powder to operate at a max pressure of 65,000psi for the 22-250 Remington.
+Not only is the 22 ARC delivering that sort of performance using a barrel that’s 6″ shorter. but it does so using around 30gr of powder to operate at a max pressure of 52,000psi compared to using around 38gr of powder to operate at a max pressure of 65,000psi for the 22-250 Remington.

 If that’s not an example a more efficient design, then I don’t know what is.